 A Report on the First Zapatista Congress of Women who Fight

-One year ago we were writing this report from the “Meeting of women who fight” in Morelia for Konkret
+One year ago we wrote this report for Konkret after the “Meeting of women who fight” in Morelia

 At the end of December 2017, during the closing of the Zapatista Festival “Consciences” in San Cristobal de Las Casas, in the Mexican state of Chiapas, a group of Zapatista women made an announcement that inspired many emotions and expectations among the Mexican activists and foreigners present.
 They extended an invitation to the first “political, artistic, sporting, and cultural International Congress of Women who Fight,” to be celebrated from March 8 to 10th, 2018, in Zapatista territory—specifically, in Caracol IV Morelia ” Whirlwind of our Words”, in the Cañadas region (of deep valleys), where the Lacandon jungle begins.